 The March Equinox, called Pawkar Raymi, celebrates the Pachamama, or Mother Earth.
 Rains generally start in the Andes sometime in November.
 By March, those rains bring forth fruits and flowers.
 Therefore, the March Equinox is a time of harvest in the Southern Hemisphere and along the Equator.

-Many Andean communities gather for Pawkar Raymi on or near the actual equinox, March 20th.
-These celebrations are often called Mushak Nina.
-It is common to see these events advertised as the Andean New Year but the actual translation is “new fire” (mushak = fire; nina = new).
+Many Andean communities gather for Pawkar Raymi on or near the actual equinox, on March 20th.
+These celebrations are often called Mushuk Nina.
+It is common to see these events advertised as the Andean New Year but the actual translation is “new fire” (mushuk = new; nina = fire).
 Fire is one of the four elements important in Andean cosmology.
 Fire cleanses and brings renewal, making it a perfect symbol for the new year.

 To learn more about Pawkar Raymi, check out this article: